Inside: Words have power, and kids need to know this. Here’s a brilliant crumpled paper analogy to teach kids that words matter.

 “But I said sorry!”
 Shouted Levi, following his brother up the stairs.
 “And besides, he deserved it, he was annoying!”

 “No, I wasn’t!”
 Charlie cried.
+Judging by their facial expressions, they were both very upset.
 They went on arguing about what happened in the playroom.

-I remembered an analogy I learned in my school years, and decided to teach it to my boys.
+I remembered an analogy I learned in my school years, and decided to teach it to my boys without using a lot of words.
 “Come on, both of you follow me,” I said, as I walked into my office.
 They treaded behind me.

 I took out a crisp, never before touched sheet of printer paper and handed it to Levi.
 He took it, carefully holding it between his index finger and his thumb.